civilservicelgbt/civilservicelgbt.github.io/_posts/2020-06-01-digital-content.md

 date: '2020-06-01'
 preview: false
 published: true
-title: "Get involved in our digital content..."
+title: "Share your story..."
 excerpt: 'We need your help with our digital content during PrideON'
-permalink: /2020/06/01/digital-content
+permalink: /2020/06/01/share-your-story
 image: /assets/images/posts/pride-on-website.png
 ---

 A huge part of Pride is telling stories of the LGBT+ community and being visible.
 We want to know:

-- What does pride mean to you?
+- What does Pride mean to you?

 - Why intersectionality matters?

-- How are you celebrating pride this year?
+- How are you celebrating Pride this year?

 We want to run a series of blogs and vlogs answering these questions, so please email [info@civilservice.lgbt](mailto:info@civilservice.lgbt) to get involved.

-If you would like to write a vlog or blog or anything else, please send it over and we will aim to publish it.
+If you would like to write a vlog or blog or anything else, please send it over.

 #### Coming soon: our PrideON Podcast and PrideON Playlist.